AndyRixon/LayerBulletin/README.md

 # LayerBulletin 1.1.7
 LayerBulletin is a small yet feature rich community software which enables you to quickly and easily start your own community.
 It offers great flexibility and easily customisable.
 ## Installation
-1. Download the latest reelease from GitHub: https://github.com/InfernoGroupUK/LayerBulletin/releases
+1. Download the latest release from GitHub: https://github.com/InfernoGroupUK/LayerBulletin/releases
 2. Unzip the archive you downloaded to your computer using 7-Zip or WinRar.
 3. Upload the contents of the "upload" folder using an FTP client such as FileZilla.
 4. Using your browser, navigate to the installation script (I.E: http://yourdomain.com/install.php).